BioBoost/course-module-object-oriented-thinking/all_about_objects/what_are_objects.md

 ### Object Behavior

-Take another look at the people in the classroom.
+Take another look at someone in the classroom.
 What actions can a person perform ?
 He/she can:

 * walk
 * sleep